As you prepare for your future Sailor to leave, breathe and take one day at a time.

 d. stamps (they can be purchased at RTC, but it is good not to have to)-- Don't send stationery

-as it takes up room and may be sent back anyway and besides they get stationery, including
+as it takes up room and besides they get stationery, including

 envelopes if the recruit has relatives in another country since postage is higher and the recruit